**This is a synopsis of an article published in MindBodyGreen by Dr. Vincent M. Pedre

 Listen to your body.
 Use this exercise to create more space in those areas.

 He also recommends doing a 10-minute yoga routine to establish a relaxed foundation (parasympathetic state) before heading off to work.
-Dr. Pedre believes that this eating and lifestyle prescription is a start to resetting your anxiety meter for life.
+Dr. Pedre believes that this eating and lifestyle prescription is a start to reset your anxiety meter for life.

 Interested in more?
 Read the full article here.